RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Invaders From Space/Invaders From Space.md

 ## Save your project { .save }

-# Step 4: Bats! { .activity .new-page }
+# Step 4: Fruit Bats! { .activity .new-page }

-Let's make a bat, that throws oranges at your spaceship.
+Let's make a fruit bat, that throws oranges at your spaceship.

 ## Activity Checklist { .check }